 Everyone on the farm for the most part eats grass.
 Our goal is to never mow again, ha ha, and to have as much pasture raised animals as possible reducing the need for feed or added inputs.
 We use One Feed to Feed Them All, you can read more here.

 We have a variety of goats and all for different reasons.
+Read more about each goat, their story, breeds, pictures and videos on the Goats page

 We currently have a mixed bag of breeds for rabbits.
 Their primary purpose has been for meat, and we keep back a buck and a few does over the winter.
 We are re-evaluating our stock and currently have a lot. they are mowing the grass around the orchard in mobile rabbit tractors.
 Here is a post on how it was built.

 We have read for several years about the Freedom Ranger meat bird.
 It supposedly does better on pasture, takes less feed, has less health issues, but takes longer to mature to a butcher weight.
 This year we will experiment and compare the Freedom Ranger to the Cornish Cross who will be arriving in May.
+Out of 6 freedom rangers 3 were roosters.

 In theory the perfect bird for us would be hardy, produce a large amount of flavorful meat, forage, be good on pasture, good feed to meat conversion, and not have the health issues associated with a cornish cross.
 While it is a dream/project down the road we may try to cross a Jersey Giant and a Freedom Ranger.
 This may or may not be possible, and may take years of breeding to figure things out.
 We have time.

-We currently have 18 Khaki Campbell ducks.
+We currently Khaki Campbell ducks.
 They are primarily for egg production.
 Some people prefer duck eggs to chicken, and some people who are allergic to chicken eggs can eat duck eggs with no problems.
 The ducks recently got a new area of their own and no longer have to share with the chickens.
 The duck pond has the additional benefit of emptying into our vegetable garden.
 The duck waste makes an excellent fertilizer for the garden.
 We would have to clean the pond out regularly anyway so might was well put it to good use.
 We added some drakes in the newest additions so that we can start increasing our flock without buying new birds.
 Campbells are on the Watch list from the Livestock Conservancy.

 We have six Saddleback Pomeranian geese.
 These are on the critical list from the Livestock Conservancy.
 They are primarily for repopulation of the breed, mowing the orchard, and guardian geese.
 After our time with Karma (Canadian goose who lived with us for a while in 2015) we decided geese needed to be a part of our farm.
 The geese are currently Rick’s favorite.
 They get special treatment.